ufidon/sec/labs/lab01/README.md

    * (10%)Enable ping response in the firewall settings of the guest Windows server
    * (5%)Install VMWare tool/VirtualBox Guest Additions in the guest Windows server

+   * Extending the Trial Period (If you have an old one) In Powershell, execute this command to see how many days you have left in your trial:

+     slmgr -dlv

+     Execute this command to extend the trial for another 180 days:

+     slmgr -rearm

+     You can extend the trial six times, for up to three years.

 4. (10%, 2% each) Show the NAT network is working
 	 * On the Windows host, find the ip configuration of Ethernet adapter VMware Network Adapter VMnet8: 	ipconfig /all
 	 * On the Windows Server VM, find its ip configuration of the Ethernet adapter connected to the NAT: 	ipconfig /all